About Maggie

 In my work, I now find myself encouraging clients not to “go back to school” because so often they already have all that they need to achieve their goal.
 Pursuing a degree sometimes feels safe and as if it’s a step towards our goals when it’s really a way of hiding from our own capabilities.

 I was assigned female at birth and, despite inquiry, I’ve felt this describes me rather well.
-I’m also romantically interested in men.
-I like to joke that if I could choose to like women, I would, cause dating men is ROUGH.
-And, I understand that I’ve never had to experience the fear for my life or widespread erasure that many LGBTQAI folks have experienced.
+I’m queer, but my relationships often benefit from straight passing privilege.
+I can’t say I’ve ever had to experience the fear for my life or widespread erasure that many LGBTQAI folks have experienced.

 I’ve never been married and have no interest in birthing children.
 I’m eternally vexed as to why other people are so caught up in my reproductive choices, but I’ve had the privilege to be able to make the reproductive choices I’ve wanted to.